UBC-MDS/college_scorecard/README.md

  - Data (Raw and cleaned data)
  - Docs (Milestone reports)
  - Images (Screenshots that we have taken to showcase the app)
- - SRC (All the scripts we did for running this app, including some previsualizations)
+ - SRC (All the scripts we created to run this app, including some previsualizations)

 #### Tasks